MrMrRPG/project_4/README.md

 To view our machine learning results with target data not containing "draw" but with reduced features, please navigate to "Data_CSV" folder and click on "Starter_Code_dropped_columns"<b></b></br>
 To view our machine learning results with target data not containing "draw" but keeping all features, please navigate to "Data_CSV" folder and click on "Starter_Code_not_dropped_columns"

+<b>Conclusions</b></br>
+Although our initial theory on why Logistic Regression did not work well with our data was because of the 3 outcomes, even when we reduced to 2 potential outcomes, our team still only received a 50% accuracy with Logistic Regression.
+Overall, our team believed that it's proven that the independent and dependent variables in our model are not that linear (first 3 opening moves and outcome of game).
+This also proves that non-linear scenarios cannot be used with logistic regression.
+Therefore, Random Forest has a particular better use with our data.
+We were also able to avoid overfitting with Random Forest because of its random nature.
+This process naturally took much longer than Logistic Regression, but it yielded more favorable results even with such a large dataset.

 <b>Possible Datasets</b></br>
 <a href="https://www.kaggle.com/vikasojha98/top-women-chess-players">Top Women Chess Players</a></br>
 <a href="https://www.kaggle.com/odartey/top-chess-players">Top 100 Chess Players Historical</a></br>